Image Credit: iStock Image

 Cornstarch Production

 The process of creating cornstarch involves grinding corn kernels and washing them to separate the starch from the protein, fiber, and oil components.
 The result is a fine, powdery substance used in various culinary applications.
 This process, when done correctly, should not introduce any gluten into the product.
+For those looking to add fiber or improve the texture of gluten-free recipes, psyllium husk powder is often used as a natural thickening agent or binding ingredient, offering similar functionality in certain dishes without compromising gluten-free standards.

 Potential Contamination Sources